helq/the-little-cppler-book/10-content-block-2.2.md

 ---

 What is very neat about **struct**s is that we can use them as any other type we have encountered to date.
-We can declare a `pair` which will reserve two spaces of memory `int` on the fly.
-Even we can pass and get values of type `pair` to and from a function.
-For
+We can declare a `pair` which will reserve two spaces of memory of type `int` on the fly.
+We can even pass and get values of type `pair`, i.e., we can use `pair` as any other type we have seen, we can pass it to a function or return it from a function.
+For example:
-example:

 ~~~{.cpp layout="02-pair.cc"}
 pair fib(int i) {